PavelSyomin/likely_for_joomla/README.md

-# likely_for_joomla
+# Likely for Joomla

-Plugin of Likely social buttons for Joomla
+Plugin of [Likely social sharing buttons](https://ilyabirman.net/likely/) for Joomla.